anzy-anzy/interview-tool-roadmap/README.md

-# AWS Interview Prep Tool – Roadmap & Architecture
+# Interview Prep TooL.
+Little explanation.

 ## 📖 What the Application Is
 This is an **AI-powered interview preparation tool** designed to help candidates practice for AWS job interviews.